 Looking for an issue to work on?

-We maintain a list of all known bugs, proposed improvements and suggested features in RocketMQ’s JIRA.
+We maintain a list of all known bugs, proposed improvements and suggested features in Github issue.

 Good documentation is crucial for any kind of software.
 The Apache RocketMQ community aims to provide concise, precise, and complete documentation and welcomes any contribution to improve Apache RocketMQ’s documentation.

-- Please report missing, incorrect, or out-dated documentation as a JIRA ISSUE.
+- Please report missing, incorrect, or out-dated documentation as a Github issue.

 - RocketMQ’s documentation is written in Markdown and located in the docs folder in RocketMQ’s site source code repository.
 See the Contribute documentation guidelines for detailed instructions for how to update and improve the documentation and to contribute your changes.

 Improve the website

 The Apache RocketMQ website presents Apache RocketMQ and its community.
 It serves several purposes including: